rogsme/yams.media/content/install/steps.md

 Don't worry if you don't have `docker` and `docker-compose` installed - the script can handle that for you on Debian and Ubuntu!

+## macOS Users

+If you're looking to install YAMS on macOS, you're in luck!
+A community-maintained fork is available, specifically tailored for macOS.

+Please visit [zavan/yams on GitLab](https://gitlab.com/zavan/yams) to access the fork and follow their installation instructions.

+**Disclaimer:** This is a community-maintained project and is not officially supported by the YAMS team.
+For any issues or questions related to the macOS fork, please use the fork's issue tracker.

 ## Before running

 Before we dive in, make sure you have: